jaromaz/yosild/README.md

 a flash drive, the distribution can be run on any computer compatible with the architecture on which the kernel was compiled.

+### Support

+You can transfer any funds you wish to my
+*[PayPal account](https://www.paypal.com/paypalme/jaromaz)* if you want to support this project.

 Yosild is licensed under GNU General Public License v3.0.

 For more information please visit my website: [https://jm.iq.pl/yosild][2]